adunning/dissertation/03-wisdom-commentaries.md

 To distinguish them from Alexander’s other commentaries, these have been categorized as ‘monastic’, and on a certain level this is an appropriate designation, in terms of following in a ruminative pattern akin to that of, for instance, Rupert of Deutz, or the more contemporary commentary on Lamentations by William of Malmesbury.
 The meditation on Mary Magdalene and *Solatium fidelis anime* are also included in this category.
 What is striking about Alexander’s commentaries is their personal nature.
 The *Tractatus super Mulierem fortem* appears to be a series of addresses given by Alexander as abbot to his fellow canons; but at the end of this work, he refers to it as *speculum animi mei* – the mirror of his soul.
 What is the meaning of this, and what function would this have served within his community?

+Comment in Rule of St Augustine:

+>| Ut autem uos in hoc libello
+>| tamquam in speculo possitis inspicere,
+>| ne per obliuionem aliquid neglegatis,
+>| semel in septimana uobis legatur.

+>| These precepts should be read to you once a week,
+>| so that you will see yourselves
+>| in this little book as in a mirror
+>| and not neglect anything through forgetfulness. [*Praeceptum* 8.2, translated by @lawless:1987augustine, 102–3]

+This passage is probably what Alexander Neckam has in mind when he refers to his *Tractatus super Mulierem fortem* as *speculum animi mei*, as we will see later.

 Hunt distinguishes these as being of a ‘scholastic type’, probably deriving from Alexander’s teaching days at Oxford [@hunt:1984schools, p.
 95].